Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/.github/ISSUE_TEMPLATE/bug-crash-report.md

  - Java Version [e.g. 8]

 **Additional context**
-Add any other context about the problem here.
+Add any other information about the problem that you think may help us solve it.
 If you have other mods installed, please list them here.